RatJuggler/advent-of-code/2016/README.md

 ##### Day 20: Firewall Rules
 Fairly straightforward though I'm sure there's a better way of consolidating the ranges than my implementation.

+##### Day 21: Scrambled Letters and Hash
+This one requires extra careful reading to ensure that the Part 1 scrambling rules were implemented correctly.
+To help with this I split out the various transformations into their own class and added tests for them.
+Part 2 looked like it should be similar, just with unscrambling rules, but I've got stuck trying to implement the reverse of the "rotate based on letter position" instruction.